 Pearsall is one of those American service members who went to war and suffered injuries in combat.
-She began her career as an Air Force photographer, traveled to more than 40 countries and served three combat deployments, according to her
+She began her career as an Air Force photographer, traveled to more than 40 countries and served three combat deployments, according to her website.

 She earned a Bronze Star and Air Force Commendation Medal with valor for combat actions in Iraq.
 Pearsall left the service as a staff sergeant, disabled because of her injuries.
 She is now an independent photographer and one of two women to win the National Press Photographers Association Military Photographer of the Year competition, which she won twice.

 The National Portrait Gallery is part of the Donald W. Reynolds Center for American Art and Portraiture at Eighth and F streets N.W., Washington, D.C.